appetite-studio-team/quantum-vulnerable-system/WARP.md

 ## Architecture

 ### Routing Structure (App Router)
-- `/` - Landing page with hero section
+- `/` - Landing page with technical overview and CTAs
-- `/dashboard` - Main vulnerability browser with filtering and modal views
+- `/dashboard` - Main vulnerability browser with search and modal views
-- `/submit` - Community submission form for new vulnerabilities
+- `/submit` - Public submission form for new vulnerabilities
-- `/admin` - Review interface for pending submissions
-- `/auth/login` - Login page (UI only, no backend yet)
-- `/auth/register` - Registration page (UI only, no backend yet)

 Each route has its own `page.tsx` and may have a `layout.tsx` for shared UI elements.

 ### Data Model
-The core data structure is `VulnerableSystem` defined in `lib/data.ts`:
+The core data structure is `VulnerableSystem` defined in `lib/directus.ts`:
 - Vulnerability metadata (name, description, organization)
-- Risk assessment (vulnerabilityLevel: critical/high/medium/low, score 0-10)
+- Risk assessment (vulnerability_level: critical/high/medium/low, score 0-10)
-- Protocol information (affectedProtocols array)
+- Protocol information (affected_protocols array)
 - Status tracking (verified/pending/under-review)
 - Mitigation strategies (optional)

-Currently uses hardcoded array `vulnerableSystems` with 10 sample entries.
-This will be replaced by Directus CMS API calls.
+- Discovery date (auto-generated)

+Data is stored in Directus CMS in the `vulnerable_systems` collection.
+The frontend fetches only verified vulnerabilities via `fetchVulnerabilities()` and submits new ones via `submitVulnerability()`.

 ### Component Architecture
 **UI Components** (`components/ui/`):